How to Do Leg Press: Muscles Worked & Proper Form

 Leg press starting position

-A picture showing the bottom position of leg press
+a picture showing the bottom position of leg press

 Leg press bottom position